M-Bilal-ds/Basic-Shell-using-C/README.md

 ## Usage

 The code is functional and tested for basic features.
 It can be compiled and run without issues.
 Additional enhancements and features can be added as needed.

+_# Version 5_

+## Overview
+This code implements a simple shell program that can execute commands, manage background jobs, handle input/output redirection, and maintain a history of commands.

+## Features
+- **Command Execution**: Executes commands with or without arguments, including support for input/output redirection and background execution.
+- **Job Management**: Tracks background jobs and allows the user to list and kill jobs.
+- **Command History**: Maintains a history of the last 10 commands executed, allowing users to repeat previous commands.
+- **Pipes**: Supports piping between two commands.

+## Built-in Commands
+- `cd <directory>`: Change the current working directory.
+- `exit`: Terminate the shell.
+- `jobs`: List background jobs.
+- `kill <job_num>`: Terminate a background job.
+- `help`: Display help information.

+## Code Structure
+- **Main Loop**: The shell runs in a loop, displaying a prompt, reading commands, and executing them.
+- **Signal Handling**: Uses signal handling to manage child processes.
+- **Tokenization**: Splits input commands into tokens for easier processing.
+- **Memory Management**: Allocates and frees memory for command arguments and history.

+## Memory Management
+- Properly frees allocated memory to avoid leaks.
+- Uses `strdup` to duplicate strings for command history.

+## Limitations
+- Supports a maximum of 10 concurrent background jobs.
+- Command history is limited to the last 10 commands.
+- Input command length is limited to 1024 characters.

+## Future Improvements
+- Increase the maximum number of jobs.
+- Add support for more built-in commands.
+- Enhance error handling and user feedback.